 This one evil, the horror from beyond memory, the monster that took 500 million people from this world – was destroyed.

 You are a member of the species that did that.
 Never forget what we are capable of, when we band together and declare battle on what is broken in the world.

 Happy Smallpox Eradication Day.

-#Tumblr traditions #anniversaries #illness tw #history #proud citizen of the Future
+#this post was queued to ensure proper timing #Tumblr traditions #anniversaries #illness tw #history #proud citizen of The Future